 Although makeup was popular around the time of the murder, it was by no means mass produced, and this was reason enough for Locard to search a little further.
 He eventually located a chemist who developed a custom powder for Latelle, and a match was made.
 Gourbin confessed the murder -- he had tricked his friends into believing his alibi by setting the clock in the game room ahead.
 Locard's exchange principle had worked.

-To learn more about the world of crime, forensic science and how to catch the bad guys, follow the links on the next page.
+To learn more about the world of crime, forensic science and how to catch the bad guys, follow the links below.

 - Bisbing, Richard.
 "Locard exchange."
 Modern Microscopy Journal.
 Jan.
 29, 2004. http://www.modernmicroscopy.com/main.asp?article=11&print=true